-THAMES .- THE RIOTS BY THE RIVER .- Simon Kuffe, a registered coalwhipper, was charged with assaulting Maurice Riley, a non-registered man, whilst discharging a collier lying at Church Hole.-It appeared that the prisoner and the prosecutor were employed in contiguous, though not adjoining, vessels, in the discharge of coals, when the former threw a lump of the mineral, weighing upwards of a pound, into the vessel where the prosecutor was en, ployed, and passing the head of another man struck com. plainant on the hand, which was seriously hurt.-The Prisoner denied having committed the offence; but a wit. ness, named Sullivan, corroborated the complainant's statement.-The prisoner was fined 40s., or twenty-one days, being four times the amount of the previous penalties.
+THAMES .- THE RIOTS BY THE RIVER .- Simon Kuffe, registered coalwhipper, was charged with assaulting Maurice Riley, a non-registered man, whilst discharging collier lying at Church Hole .- It appeared that the prise and the prosecutor were employed in contiguous, though not adjoining, vessels, in the discharge of coals, when former threw a lump of the mineral, weighing upward of a pound, into the vessel where the prosecutor was the ployed, and passing the head of another man struck cor. plainant on the hand, which was seriously hurt.-Ita Prisoner denied having committed the offence; but a with ness, named Sullivan, corroborated the complainant's statement .- The prisoner was fined 40s., or twenty-ore days, being four times the amount of the previous pe nalties.

-HEAVY FINE UNDER THE COALWHIPPER'S ACT .- Capitain Browne, master of the Ark, collier, appeared to a summons charging him with having employed unregistered men in the discharge of his cargo, contrary to the provisions of the Coalwhipper's Act.
-The real defendant in the case was Mr. Barker, of North Shields .- Mr. Yardley imposed a penalty of £5 and costs, his motion.
+HEAVY FINE UNDER THE COALWHIPPER'S ACT .- Capitain Browne, master of the Ark, collier, appeared to as charging him with having employed unregistered men in the discharge of his cargo, contrary to the provisions of its Coalwhipper's Act.
+The real defendant in the case was Mr. Barker, of North Shields .- Mr. Yardley imposed a penalty of £5 and costs.